sveltejs/svelte/site/content/blog/2020-10-01-whats-new-in-svelte-october-2020.md

 ## Coming up
-- [Svelte Summit](https://sveltesummit.com/) is taking place on October 18!
+- [Svelte Summit](https://sveltesummit.com/), Svelte's second global online conference, is taking place on October 18!
+Sign up for free to get reminders and talk updates!

 For all the features and bugfixes see the CHANGELOG for [Svelte](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md) and [Sapper](https://github.com/sveltejs/sapper/blob/master/CHANGELOG.md).